mattmillen15/DumpInspector/README.md

 ___

 # Usage:
 - First, run mass secretsdump against all domain hosts.
+	- **Do I really need to say be careful.....?
+Before running a mass secretsdump be sure that their EDR isn't going to quarantine these hosts.....*
-(Use hostnames as the target for the secretsdump so the output filenames include that value --- or alternatively you can just use --lsa and --sam functionality of Netexec and point this tool to the ~/.nxc/logs directory as NetExec will include the hostname in the output filename....)
+	- Use hostnames as the target for the secretsdump so the output filenames include that value --- or alternatively you can just use --lsa and --sam functionality of Netexec and point this tool to the ~/.nxc/logs directory as NetExec will include the hostname in the output filename....
 - Run the tool...
 ```zsh
 DumpInspector.py -d <path-to-secretsdump-folder> [-o OUTPUT]